The role of the risk officer

 1. Identify Potential Risk - There is a need to consider a wide variety of risks to support decision making.
 These considerations include strategic, operational, and institutional risks.

 The risks that are included in any particular assessment (sometimes called the assessment’s scope) are largely determined by the decision the assessment is designed to inform.

-Unusual, Unlikely, and Emerging Risks - Prior to conducting a risk assessment, it is valuable to make a concerted effort to identify risks beyond those usually considered.
-For example, risks that are newly developing, even if they are poorly understood, are useful to identify.
+Unusual, Unlikely, and Emerging Risks - Prior to conducting a risk assessment, it is important to make a concerted effort to identify risks beyond those usually considered.
+For example, risks that are newly developing, even if they are poorly understood.

-Risks that are highly unlikely but have high consequences should also be identified and incorporated into the assessment, if possible.
+Risks that are highly unlikely but have high consequences should also be identified and incorporated into the assessment.
 This can even include identifying the risk of the unknown as a possible risk.

 Brainstorming is a common technique to identify these unusual, emerging, and rare risks.
 So, too, is involving a wide range of perspectives and strategic thinkers to avoid the trap of conventional wisdom and groupthink.

 Even when a risk is difficult to assess, it may still be important to try to understand and should be noted.
 It should also be acknowledged that no identification of risks is likely to capture every potential unwanted outcome — there will always be things that happen that are unanticipated.